pegi3s/dockerfiles/fasttree/2.1.10/README.md

-# Using the FastTree image
+# Using the FastTree image in Linux
 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/fasttree bash -c "FastTree -nt -gtr -gamma /data/input > /data/output"`

 In this command, you should replace: